Import data from CSV files

 Check the location of the CSV files

-If you are working with Docker, copy the files from your local directory into the Docker container so Memgraph can access them.
+If you are working with Docker, copy the files from your local directory into the Docker container so that Memgraph can access them.

 Import nodes